getlago/lago-docs/docs/guide/02_self-hosting/docker.md

 ### Storage

-By default, Lago use the internal storage of the container.
+By default, Lago uses the internal storage of the container.
-You can customize it by settings different environment variables.
+You can customize it by defining different environment variables.

-We actually support :
+We currently support :
   - AWS S3
   - AWS S3 Compatibles Endpoints
   - Google Cloud Service Cloud Storage

 #### AWS S3

-You have to set those variables to use AWS S3.
+You have to set these variables to use AWS S3.

 |Name|Description|
 |--|--|